Wrongful execution: United States

-Joe Arridy (1915–1939) was a mentally disabled American man executed for rape and murder and posthumously granted a pardon.
+Joe Arridy (1915–1939) was a mentally disabled white American man executed for rape and murder and posthumously granted a pardon.
 Arridy was sentenced to death for the murder and rape of a 15-year-old schoolgirl from Pueblo, Colorado.
 He confessed to murdering the girl and assaulting her sister.
 Due to the sensational nature of the crime precautions were taken to keep him from being hanged by vigilante justice.
-His sentence was executed after multiple stays on January 6, 1939, in the Colorado gas chamber in the state penitentiary in Canon City, Colorado.
+His sentence was executed after multiple stays on 6 January 1939, in the Colorado gas chamber in the state penitentiary in Canon City, Colorado.
 Arridy was the first Colorado prisoner posthumously pardoned in January 2011 by Colorado Governor Bill Ritter, a former district attorney, after research had shown that Arridy was very likely not in Pueblo when the crime happened and had been coerced into confessing.
 Among other things, Arridy had an IQ of 46, which was equal to the mental age of a 6-year-old.
 He did not even understand that he was going to be executed, and played with a toy train that the warden, Roy Best, had given to him as a present.
 A man named Frank Aguilar had been executed in 1937 in the Colorado gas chamber for the same crime for which Arridy ended up also being executed.
 Arridy's posthumous pardon in 2011 was the first such pardon in Colorado history.
 A press release from the governor's office stated, "[A]n overwhelming body of evidence indicates the 23-year-old Arridy was innocent, including false and coerced confessions, the likelihood that Arridy was not in Pueblo at the time of the killing, and an admission of guilt by someone else."
 The governor also pointed to Arridy's intellectual disabilities.
-The governor said, “Granting a posthumous pardon is an extraordinary remedy.
-But the tragic conviction of Mr. Arridy and his subsequent execution on Jan.
-6, 1939, merit such relief based on the great likelihood that Mr. Arridy was, in fact, innocent of the crime for which he was executed, and his severe mental disability at the time of his trial and execution."
+The governor said, "Granting a posthumous pardon is an extraordinary remedy.
+But the tragic conviction of Mr. Arridy and his subsequent execution on 6 Jan.
+1939, merit such relief based on the great likelihood that Mr. Arridy was, in fact, innocent of the crime for which he was executed, and his severe mental disability at the time of his trial and execution."

-George Stinney, a 14-year old African-American boy, was electrocuted in South Carolina in 1944 for the murder of Betty June Binnicker, age 11, as well as Mary Emma Thames, age 8.
-The arrest occurred on March 23, 1944 in Alcolu, inside of Clarendon County, South Carolina.
+George Stinney, a 14-year old African-American boy, was electrocuted in South Carolina on 16 June 1944 for the murder of Betty June Binnicker, age 11, as well as Mary Emma Thames, age 8.
+The arrest occurred on 23 March 1944 in Alcolu, inside of Clarendon County, South Carolina.
 Supposedly, the two girls rode their bikes past Stinney's house where they asked him and his sister about a certain type of flower; after this encounter, the girls went missing and were found dead in a ditch the following morning.
 After an hour of interrogation by the officers, a deputy stated that Stinney confessed to the murder.
 He was the youngest person executed in the United States.
 More than 70 years later, a judge threw out the conviction, calling it a "great injustice."